Affordability & Financial Aid

 - New applications from candidates accepted by the Admission Committee for enrollment.

 - Applications completed after the specified deadlines, as long as funds remain available.

 The Arkansas Activities Association, which oversees interscholastic athletic competition in Arkansas, requires that any non-public school provide verification that all students competing in sports receive no more financial aid than is justified based on their financial need, as determined by an independent service.
-Therefore, any student that receives financial assistance and might possibly compete in interscholastic competition must have a release form signed by their family that authorizes the School to provide information to the AAA if so requested.
-At Episcopal Collegiate School, over 65% of the student body participates in such interscholastic competition
+Therefore, any student who receives financial assistance and might possibly compete in interscholastic competition must have a release form signed by their family that authorizes the school to provide information to the AAA if so requested.
+At Episcopal Collegiate School, over 65% of the student body participates in such interscholastic competition.

 All information relating to the financial aid application process is held in the strictest confidence.
 The Financial Aid Committee makes its decisions in complete confidentiality, both in regard to amount and recipient.
 In turn, we expect that families receiving financial aid also maintain this policy.
 Failure of a family to maintain confidentiality may result in the loss of financial aid.